Track MCP LogoTrack MCP

 • **suggest_solutions**: Mines past incident resolutions to recommend actionable solutions

-• MCP Resources: Exposes incident and team data as structured resources for easy AI reference
+• MCP Resources: Exposes incidents, teams, on-call status, and workflow guides as structured resources for AI context

 • Intelligent Pattern Recognition: Automatically identifies services, error types, and resolution patterns